-Objective: to boost our capability, to turn data into
+Objective: to boost our capability, to turn data into information and information into insight

 Our future council vision is built on values that demand we lead from the heart, with a desire to know what citizens want and need, always putting their needs first and being true to our word.
 So our future relies on how we use information in the pursuit of knowledge and customer insight.